 The staff reported they were required to complete online training modules when they became available.
-Staff received adequate time to complete required training.
-A dispensing assistant gave an example of completing training on 'look alike' and 'sound alike' medicines and reported that this had helped her understand the issues around common mistakes in the dispensing process.
-A trainee technician explained how she was well supported whilst undergoing her training modules.
-This included regular scheduled learning time with her tutors who were both pharmacists.
-The pharmacy team had access to third party materials, such as pharmacy magazines, to help keep their knowledge up-to-date about new medicinal products.
+Staff received adequate time to complete required training and a training schedule was kept for each staff member.
+The pharmacy team had recently completed a course on bribery and inducements in the workplace, and they reported that this made them aware of the potential issues around this.
+The pharmacy team had access to third party materials, such as pharmacy magazines, to help keep their knowledge refreshed about new medicinal products.

-Staff meetings to discuss any important business or patient safety updates were held twice a month.
-Head office regularly released patient safety updates which were read and actioned by the pharmacy team.
+Staff meetings to discuss any important business or patient safety updates were held monthly.
+The pharmacist kept an agenda and minutes for each meeting, so that staff that could not attend could keep up to date.
+The pharmacy head office team regularly released updates which were read and actioned by the pharmacy team.
 The pharmacy team felt comfortable to exercise their professional judgement to raise concerns when necessary.
-The pharmacy team demonstrated how they had queried a dose of digoxin when the patient thought that it may have been incorrect.
+The pharmacy team demonstrated how they had queried an excessive quantity of phosphate enemas.
 The pharmacy team liaised with the patient's GP about this issue.
 This was noted on the patient's medical record.